eye-division/alunward/_gallery/shadowme.md

   frontpagetitle: Title for homepage display
   homepage_description_markdown: Text used on homepage if shown
 ---
-This series of shadow drawings was prompted by the search for narrative in previous abstract works.
-Soon afterwards I came across **Adalbert von Chamisso's** nineteenth century tale of Peter Schlemihl, *The Man who Sold His Shadow*.

-The drawings soon came to resemble frames from a film, and the obvious next step was taken with *Shadow Me*, a seven minute long animated movie with music by composer Pia Silvi.
+The <a href="/drawings/">shadow drawings</a> soon came to resemble frames from a film, and the obvious next step was taken with *Shadow Me*, a seven minute long animated movie with music by composer Pia Silvi.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/Q4eCsQmbquQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>